Amphiptere

-An Amphiptere (also called Amphithere, Amphitere, or Phipthere; meaning bi-winged, two-winged) is a type of winged serpent found in European heraldry.
+Amphiptere (also called Amphithere, Amphitere, or Phipthere; meaning bi-winged, two-winged) is a type of winged serpent found in European heraldry.

 Appearance

-Amphipteres generally were said to have light-colored feathers like a sunrise, a serpentine body similar to a lindworm, bat-like wings with feathers covering most of the forearm and often greenish in coloration, and a long tail much like a wyvern's.
+Amphipteres generally were said to have light-colored feathers like a sunrise, a serpentine body similar to a lindworm, bat-like wings with feathers covering most of the forearm and often greenish in coloration, and a long tail much like a wyvern's tail.
 Others are described as entirely covered in feathers with a spiked tail, bird-like wings, and a beak-like snout.
-Even more uncommon is the description of one with legs.

 Usage

 Amphipteres saw infrequent use as heraldic devices.
 Amphipteres are present on the arms of the House of Potier, which depict a bendlet purpure between two amphipteres.
 The Potier heraldry also uses amphipteres as supporters, as do those of the Duke of Tresmes and Duke of Gesvres.

 Modern fiction

-Amphitheres feature in the Dragonology series of books, which employ a conceit that dragons are real.
-It also appears in Dracopedia: A Guide to Drawing the Dragons of the World.
+Amphipteres appear in other modern fictional works.